 Another sign of the presidential system is the act of veto.
 The president can officially stop legislation from the parliament.
 However, this is reversible.
 Further, the president also holds a quasi-judicial power – they can pardon sentences.

 The main advantage of the system is its stability.
 Thus, the election terms are very rarely disturbed by votes of no confidence.
 Secondly, it can respond faster in cases of emergency.
-However, it tends to become authoritarian.
+However, it has a tendency to be more authoritarian.

 The parliament can be unicameral, with only one house – the house of representatives or so.
 Or bicameral with two houses – a lower house (i.e., House of Representatives) and an upper house (i.e., Senate).
 Generally, a supreme court holds the judicial review power over the parliament and even the president.
 Therefore, it can declare laws and other acts unconstitutional.

 Presidential system in practice

 The presidential system is typical for North and South America.
 The most famous countries are the United States, Brazil, or Argentina.
 Only three countries from this region use different forms of government.
 On the other hand, this system is rare in Europe.
 A hybrid between this and the parliamentary system is the semi-presidential system.